MathiasSchindler/monacc/README.md

 **A self-hosting C compiler for Linux x86_64 with a complete syscall-only userland.**

-monacc is a small C compiler that can compile itself and a full suite of Unix command-line tools — all without external dependencies beyond the Linux kernel.
+monacc is a small C compiler that can compile itself and a full suite of Unix command-line tools — with no runtime dependencies beyond the Linux kernel, and no external assembler/linker required for the default build after bootstrap.

 ## What is this?